George Munday: Professional football

 Munday played professional football in 1931, appearing in one game as a guard for the Cleveland Indians.
 He then signed with the New York Giants, playing at the tackle position and appearing in two games in 1931 season and three games in 1932.

 In July 1933, Munday was sold by the Giants to the newly-formed Cincinnati Reds.
 He appeared in 17 games for Cincinnati, all as a starter, during the 1933 and 1934 NFL seasons.
 He also appeared in two games for the St. Louis Gunners in 1934.
 After being away from professional football in 1935, Munday returned to the game in 1936, playing for the Brooklyn/Rochester Tigers of the American Football League.

-Later years
+Later life

 Munday later operated the Munday Ventilator Block Co.
 He died in 1975 in Miami, Florida.